 1. Rogue One is like Gareth Edwards’ Godzilla in many ways.
 One such way: Felicity Jones rescuing some random kid from peril (who then departs) just as Aaron Taylor-Johnson rescued some random kids from peril (who then departed) in order to establish: Compassion.
 Another way it’s like Godzilla is that it’s visually confusing, and dramatically and narratively confusing, also.
 Or: ‘bad’.

-Prolepsis: the audience knows before the characters what is going to happen.
-We all know that the Death Star will be destroyed but then replaced but then destroyed again.
+Prolepsis: the audience knows before the characters what’s going to happen.
+We know the Death Star will be destroyed but then replaced but then destroyed again.
 Meaning Episode 3.5 will be equal parts heroic and tragic.
 Yes?
 No?
-Look, there’s R2!
+Hey look, there’s R2!

-To get past the more obvious cameos, while simultaneously stooping to the referential level of the film: Where have we seen that Rebel pilot before, the one who looked like a grizzled biker / urban woodsman?
+To go beyond the more obvious cameos, while simultaneously stooping to the referential level of the film: Where have we seen that Rebel pilot before, the one who looked like a grizzled biker / urban woodsman?

-Meanwhile, the film’s reprogrammed Imperial Droid was like a jobsworth from a different comedy:
+Meanwhile the film’s reprogrammed Imperial Droid is like a jobsworth from a different British comedy:

-Unfortunately though, comic relief K2SO didn’t irritate just its rebel colleagues.
-The droid’s joke, and reference, of calculating the ever-stacking odds got milked for all its worth - which wasn’t much.
+Unfortunately, though, comic relief K2SO doesn’t just annoy its rebel colleagues.
+The droid’s joke (and reference) of calculating the ever-stacking odds gets milked for all its worth - which isn’t much.
 The measly pay-off?
-It telling Jyn Erso (Felicity Jones) that she is consistently ‘unexpected’.
+The droid telling Felicity Jones’ Jyn Erso that she’s consistently ‘unexpected’.

-3. The film milked as well and so completely fumbled its movie title moment.
+3. The film milks as well and so fumbles its movie title moment.
 You want me to say it?
 I want you to say it, yes!
 You want the word?
 The word…?
 I will not flinch.
 You will not flinch from…?
 Rogue One.
 Rogue One!

-4. Most indulgent was Vader.
-Vader who lives on Mount Doom, with the fires that once melted and forged him.
-The upkeep for a house built on lava must be ridiculous.
+4. Most indulgent is Vader, who lives on Mount Doom with the fires that once melted and forged him.
+The upkeep for a house built on lava must be crazy.
 What does he do there all day, chat with space-Alfred?
-He comes up with zingers (while in the bath tube, perhaps).
-At last, our black James Bond.
-“I’m sorry I had to Force the issue.”
-Heh, I’ll use that when I kill Captain Needa.
+He comes up with zingers apparently (while in the bath tube).
+At last, we have our black James Bond. ‘“I’m sorry I had to Force the issue.”
+Yeah - I’ll use that when I kill Captain Needa.’

-5. Delving into some more violent past traumas, what if it turns out that Pig-nose and Butt-mouth were all along survivors of the massacre at Jedha?
+5. Speaking of violent past traumas, what if it turns out that Pig-nose and Butt-mouth in Mos Eisley were survivors of the massacre at Jedha?
 Maybe it was out of PTSD that they picked on Luke in A New Hope, you ever think about that?
 So what does that make arm-lopping Obi-Wan?

 6. And just what is the Star Wars universe’s problem with prosthetics?
+(See Darth Grievous.)
 Does everyone Dark Sided or Dark Side Adjacent have breathing problems?
 Does Obi-Wan walk through trauma wards and ICU’s scoffing ‘More machine now than man’?

-7. Traditionally, the Star Wars opposition has been between the mechanical and the natural.
-(The robot arms of the Skywalkers the first mark of the beast.)
-At the same time, there sure is more and more Sympathy for Robots going around: Wall-E, Big Hero 6, Her, now this film.
-That the kids these days care less about their loved ones than their iPhones might be the dumb idea of a newspaper cartoon or columnist.
+7. Traditionally the Star Wars opposition has been between the mechanical and the natural (the robot arms of the Skywalkers the first mark of the beast).
+Nowadays there sure is more and more Sympathy for Robots going around: Wall-E, Big Hero 6, Her, and this film.
+The kids these days caring less about their loved ones than their iPhones might be the sort of inane idea peddled by a newspaper cartoon or columnist.
 Nevertheless, it feels like we’re being… prepped for something.
-That darn robot took my job, but it whimpered so sadly when I made to shoot it with a blaster that I couldn’t go through with it in the end.
+That darn robot took my job, but it whimpered so sadly when I made to shoot it with a blaster that I couldn’t go through with it in the end!

 8. Maybe it’s actors who’ll be the next to have their jobs taken.
-CGI Tarkin and CGI Leia were not terrible.
-Not convincing either — but they were fascinating.
+CGI Tarkin and CGI Leia are not terrible.
+Not convincing either — but they are fascinating.
 We’re still in the uncanny valley, but climbing up a slope.

 10. Then as the credits rolled, I was very surprised to see Michael Giacchino’s name as the soundtrack composer.
 Your powers are weak old man.

 11. It’s fine if you think that Saw Gerrera and his militants are badass while the Rebel leadership in comparison are prevaricating cowards.
 But who survives, who makes it to a film’s ending and for what reason, is usually on purpose and so has meaning (look at horror films).
-A film isn’t a pic’n’mix of signs, it is a structure; and just as history is key to politics, order is key to narrative.
-Otherwise, it’d be like someone telling you a joke about a high-society countess being traduced in some Marx Brothers-esque fashion, and you nodding at the punchline before saying that it’s great to see a woman portrayed in a position of power.
+A film isn’t a pic’n’mix of signs - it’s a structure; and just as history is key to politics, order is key to narrative.
+Otherwise it’d be like someone telling you a joke about a high-society countess being traduced in some Marx Brothers fashion, and you nodding at the punchline before saying it’s great to see a woman portrayed in a position of power.

 13. Other Things Rogue One Could Have Done, if you’re asking:

-To make Jyn more active, she could for instance at the start of the film have exposed her identity and whereabouts to both the Empire and the Rebels by prying into her father’s whereabouts.
-This way she would have been doing something, and her thwarted reunion might have made you feel something.
+To make Jyn more active, she could’ve, at the start of the film, exposed her identity and whereabouts to both the Empire and the Rebels by prying into her father’s whereabouts.
+This way she’d have been doing something, and her thwarted reunion might’ve made you feel something.

-Speaking of that, why wasn’t she the one who had to decide whether to kill her imperial scientist father or save him and reunite at last?
+Speaking of, why wasn’t she the one who had to decide whether to kill her imperial scientist father or save him and reunite at last?
 Dramatic conflict and so on.
-And speaking of that, we either should’ve known it was still worth the Rebel Alliance killing him (the Death Star wasn’t finished yet) or had it made clearer that they were going to kill him when, tragic irony of ironies, he no longer needed to be.
+And speaking of that, we either should’ve known it was still worth the Rebel Alliance killing him (the Death Star wasn’t finished yet, say) or had it made clearer they were going to kill him when, tragic irony of ironies, he no longer needed to be.

-As with everyone, I just happen to have exactly the right ratio of enthusiasm for and ironic distance from the things that I like and believe are good.
-While at the same time believing that people who dislike the same things only do so out of the pedantry of the wounded nerd.
-Those are the only two possible options!
+As with everyone I just happen to have exactly the right ratio of enthusiasm for and ironic distance from the things I like and believe are good.
+While at the same time believing that people who dislike the very same things only do so out of the pedantry of the wounded nerd.
+Yes those are the only two possible options!